CounterCultureLabs/dumpscribe/README.md

 Downloads all written notes and recorded audio from a LiveScribe Pulse or Echo pen.

-Functionality is currently limited: The raw data is downloaded and extracted to tmp/, with no conversion to sane formats or association of data with time of recording/writing.
+This program has two parts:

+* The dumpscribe command downloads and extracts all relevant info to tmp/ in the raw format form the pen.
+It is written in C.
+* The convert_and_organize.py command converts written notes to PDF, parses meta-data and puts everything into a sane folder structure in out/

 # TODO

-* Add command line arguments
+* Add command line arguments to dumpscribe and convert_and_organize.py
-* Write convert and sanitize python script:
-** Move files into sane directory structure (with datetime and page numbers) ** Add STF to PDF conversion
 * Add support for deleting files from the pen
-* Get rid of warnings related to xmlChar vs. char
+* Get rid of compile warnings related to xmlChar vs. char

 # Requirements